-The first set of results are shown in Figure 6.
-This shows the variance of the change in state debt-GSP ratios by year and the decomposition into its covariances with the contribution of nominal GSP growth, net acquisition of financial assets and the fiscal balance.
-(The sign is reversed for the growth contribution and the fiscal balance, since those are subtractions from the debt ratio.)
+The first set of results are shown in Figure 6 This shows the variance of the change in state debt-GSP ratios by year and the decomposition into its covariances with the contribution of nominal GSP growth, net acquisition of financial assets and the fiscal deficit.
+(The sign is reversed for the growth contribution, because this is a subtraction from the debt ratio.)
 So the value of the latter three lines are the contributions of variation in each of those three variables to cross-state variation in the change in debt-GSP ratios.
 As can be seen, the role of net asset accumulation is overwhelming.
 During the period of increasing state debt in the 1980s, more than all the variation across states in debt ratios is driven by different rates of asset accumulation.
 Different rates of GSP growth and, especially, fiscal balances tended to offset the observed differences in debt ratio growth.
-During the last full expansion (2001-2007), variation in fiscal balances explained a larger fraction of variation in debt growth - almost 30 percent - but variation in asset accumulation still accounted for over 60 percent.
+During the last full expansion (2001-2007), variation in fiscal balances explained a larger fraction of variation in debt growth-almost 30 percent-but variation in asset accumulation still accounted for over 60 percent.
 (Variation in growth rates again accounted for 10 percent.)
-Only since 2007 is the cross-state variation in debt ratio growth consistently is accounted for by variation in fiscal balances.
+Only since 2007 is the cross-state variation in debt ratio growth consistently is accounted for by variation in fiscal deficits.

-Figure 6: Variance Decomposition, Changes in State Debt-GSP Ratio, 1964-2013 the 1990s, the main source of financial pressure is the need to increase prefunding of pension obligations and other future expenditures.
+Thus, state balance sheets show two different kinds of behavior, historically.
+Into the 1990s, the main source of financial pressure is the need to increase prefunding of pension obligations and other future expenditures.
 This pressure means that state and local governments might find themselves borrowing even while running substantial surpluses; in some cases, public employers even borrowed explicitly in order to make additional contributions to trust funds.
-(A good discussion of this seemingly perverse behavior is found in Sgouros (2017).)
-During the 1980s, in particular, there was a strong positive relationship between fiscal surpluses and debt growth.
+(A good discussion of this seemingly perverse behavior is found in Sgouros (2017).
+During the 1980s there was a strong positive relationship between fiscal surpluses and debt growth.
 More recently, asset accumulation has evidently ceased to be such a source of autonomous financial pressure on state and local governments, and there has been a more "normal" negative correlation between the fiscal balance and debt growth.
-The contrast between these two periods is shown in Table 6, which decomposes the variance in debt growth across states in two different episodes of rising debt ratios.
+The contrast between these two periods is shown in